Ordering-based Causal Discovery via Generalized Score Matching

-In relation to the previous literature, it is natural to ask whether the (expected conditional) variance function is applicable.
 Let us consider the function $\Var(\rvp) = \sum^{n}_{k=1} p_k (\log p_k - \mu)^2$ with $\mu=\sum^{n}_{k=1} p_k \log p_k$.
 The variance function is convex in the variables and in the presence of symmetry, convexity implies Schur-convexity.
 Hence, $\Var(\rvp)$ is Schur-convex, thus its negative, defined as $\phi_{\mathrm{Var}}(\rvp) := - \Var(\rvp)$ is Schur-concave and qualifies as a randomness measure.
 The variance function can thus be used for causal order search.
 This result is formalized in Corollary \ref{corl:main_var}, which simply follows from the result in Theorem \ref{theorem:main}.

 \begin{corollary} Let $x \in \gX$ be a discrete random vector defined via an SCM (\ref{eq:scm}), and let $\rvr_i(x_{-i}) := p(X_i \vert x_{-i})$ be the reciprocal discrete score function for every node $i \in [d]$.
 If $\phi_{\mathrm{Var}}$ satisfying the non-decreasing randomness property w.r.t the true graph $\rmG$, then $X_j \text{ is a leaf node } \Leftrightarrow j = \argmin_{i\in [d]} \mathbb{E}_{X_{-i}} \Big[ \Var\big( \rvr_i(x_{-i}) \big) \Big]$. \end{corollary}